Milk thistle for dogs is becoming a common mainstream treatment for liver problems, bowel disorders, and cancer treatments.

 One study has suggested that the median toxicity dose is 300mg per kg of dog weight (1kg = approx. 2.2 pounds).

 Can I Give My Dog Milk Thistle for Humans?

-Generally, it’s best not to give your dog milk thistle capsules designed for humans, unless your vet has given them their approval.
+Generally, it’s best not to give your dog milk thistle capsules designed for humans.
+Unless your vet has given them their approval, of course.

 Some manufacturers will add extra ingredients to human medication that is not safe for dogs.

 So, you should always check the ingredients before giving anything to your dog.